DynamicsAndNeuralSystems/pyspi/docs/source/usage.rst

    print(calc.table['cov_EmpiricalCovariance'])

-The identifiers for many of the statistics are outlined in the Supplementary Material of our `preprint <https://arxiv.org/abs/2201.11941>`_.
+The identifiers for many of the statistics are outlined in the Supplementary Material of our `paper <https://doi.org/10.1038/s43588-023-00519-x>`_.